Best Electric Bikes 2025: A Guide to Buying an Electric Bike in New Zealand

 Throttle mode

 Many electric bikes come with a throttle mode feature.
-This is a button or twist grip which gives you an instant electric-powered boost the moment you activate it.
+This is a button or twist grip that gives you an instant electric-powered boost the moment you activate it.
 Throttle mode is used to propel your bike forward without pedalling.
 Generally:

 - Energy efficiency is dependent on motor type